casimir/epinorme/README.md

 ## Installation

-The easiest way is to download a precompiled binary at https://bintray.com/casimir/generic/epinorme/\_latestVersion.
+The easiest way is to download a precompiled binary [there](https://bintray.com/casimir/generic/epinorme/\_latestVersion).

 Providing you have [Golang](https://golang.org/doc/install) and `$GOPATH/bin` in your path a simple `go get github.com/casimir/epinorme` will do the trick.